BoHuangLab/Wynton-Jupyter-Notebook-Server/README.md

 In the development node, enter: `pip3 install --user jupyter`

 I have included a config file which you can use.
-You may configure your own if there are other options you'd like to set by following the instructions here.
-Download the file and enter this command to upload it to the right folder.
+Download or clone this repo and enter this command to upload `jupyter_notebook_config`.

 __From local machine (Type `exit` in Terminal):__ `scp` *`CONFIG_FILE_LOCATION`* `USERNAME@log2.wynton.ucsf.edu:"~/.jupyter"`

 Fulll instructions to set up a jupyter notebook server can be found [here](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html).
+You may configure your own config file if there are other options you'd like to set.

 ## Accessing the notebook server